btc4j/btc4j-daemon/README.md

 * Java API for Json Processing and reference implementation (javax.json and org.glassfish.json)

 bitcoind API development status (out of a total of 58 commands):
-* Completed and verified: 39
+* Completed and verified: 41
-* Completed but not verified: 1
-* Work in progress: 4
+* Work in progress: 5
-* Not yet implemented: 14
+* Not yet implemented: 12

 Notification subsystem development status:
 * Notifier: complete